- September 14, 2010

 "Hacker Evolution: Untold" is a single-player hacking simulation game where you play as a hacker seeking to build a global cyber empire.
 You'll need to crack security systems, improve your own hacking tools, and stay ahead of the authorities.
 The game features a detailed storyline, open-ended gameplay, and a variety of challenges to test your hacking skills.
 However, the game's interface and mechanics may be challenging for newcomers.

-- The inclusion of a modding editor allows players to create their own stories, adding replayability and creativity to the game.
+- The built-in modding editor allows players to create their own stories, adding to the game's replayability and creativity.

-- The game suffers from frequent crashes and stability issues, making it frustrating to play.
+- The game suffers from frequent crashes and stability issues, making it difficult to enjoy without interruptions.

 “The plot is the prequel to Hacker Evolution, showing how you came to be a reclusive person on an island.”